Shubhoder/AcuBackendV1/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Features

+### Automatic Recording Interruption Handling

+The app now includes intelligent interruption handling for audio recording:

+- **Background/Foreground Transitions**: When the app goes to background (e.g., switching to another app), recording automatically pauses.
+When you return to the app, recording resumes automatically.

+- **Call Interruptions**: When a call comes in while recording, the app automatically pauses recording.
+When the call ends, recording resumes automatically - just like app switching!

+- **Audio Session Monitoring**: The app continuously monitors the audio session state to detect any interruptions (calls, notifications, other apps using audio) and handles them seamlessly.

+- **Visual Feedback**: Users see clear notifications when recording is paused due to interruptions and when it resumes.

+- **Manual Resume**: Users can manually resume recording using the resume button if needed.

+- **Status Indicators**: The recording status text shows the current state and reason for any pause.

+This ensures that users never lose their recordings due to unexpected interruptions and provides a seamless recording experience that works exactly like app switching for both background transitions and call interruptions.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: